Karlbovski/11ty-starter/.github/readme.md

 **CSS frameworks implementation**

-In this example we are going to install and setup [Bulma](https://bulma.io/) since it's my favourite CSS framework when I decide to use but the same procedure applies to other frameworks as well (of course take a look at their docs).
+In this example we are going to install and setup [Bulma](https://bulma.io/) since it's my favourite CSS framework when I decide to use one but the same procedure applies to other frameworks as well (of course take a look at their docs).

 How to have Bulma ready to go ?